ShenduoZhang/shenduo.icu/courses.md

 - Reference book: A very bad one
 - Grade: 79/B

-This class was extremly poor in quality, I find it hard to activite any of my aspiration on taking notes or even going to the class.
+This class was extremly poor in quality, I found it hard to activite any of my aspiration on taking notes or even going to the class.
 I felt the lecturer didn't care about the class nor prepared the contents.
 So I skipped most of classes and of course didn't take any notes.
 And because of my absence, I got a 79(B) for the final grade.

 ## Optimization